In Search for an Optimal Authenticated Byzantine Agreement: Asymptotically optimal optimistic Byzantine Agreement

 \subsection{Adaptive to failures synchronous protocol}

-In this section we describe a synchronous byzantine agreement protocol with an asymptotically optimal adaptive communication cost.
-Namely, the communication complexity of the protocol is $O(ft+t)$, which is tight to the lower bound proven in Theorem~\ref{theorem:S}.
-A detailed pseudocode is given in Algorithms~\ref{alg:synch} and~\ref{alg:auxiliary}, and an illustration appears in figure~\ref{fig:synch}.
+In this section, we describe a synchronous Byzantine agreement protocol with an asymptotically optimal adaptive communication cost that matches the lower bound in Theorem~\ref{theorem:S}.
+Namely, we prove the following Theorem: